Graduate Degree Programs, College of Computer Studies

 - successful defense of the doctoral dissertation

-- publication of a full paper on the dissertation research in a reputable refereed international scientific journal with the PhD candidate as first author
+- publication of a full paper on the dissertation research in a reputable refereed international scientific journal or from a tier 1/2 ISI/Scopus-indexed CS conference with the PhD candidate as first author

 Academic Program Components